Squall Leonhart: Reception

 There was commentary over Squall's Leon persona from Kingdom Hearts.
 RPGInformer was shocked by his introduction, not only due to the crossover element present in the first game, but also because Squall was voiced for the first time.
 Erutid said that Leon is far more mature than his younger Squall persona, as he is no longer filled with constant angst compared with his Final Fantasy VIII persona.
-Despite being initially confused with Leon's appearance and weaponry in the first Kingdom Hearts boss fight, Polygon enjoyed his character.
-In a retrospect, the writer found the idea of the crossover ridiculous.
-Arnold Katayev of PSXextreme praised Squall's redesign in Kingdom Hearts as the game's best character design.
 Comic Book Resources lamented how Squall and the rest of the Final Fantasy characters became cameos in Kingdom Hearts III and the player never gets the chance to fight against them.
-VentureBeat said that, while Kingdom Hearts offered Squall a more passable backstory, he still lacked development to the point he is often overshadowed by Laguna, not only in his original appearance but also in Dissdia.
+VentureBeat said that, while Kingdom Hearts offered Squall a more passable backstory, he still lacked development to the point he is often overshadowed by Laguna, not only in his original appearance but also in Dissidia.
 In retrospect, while Fanbyte found Leon more sexually appealing than Squall, the writer felt that his new backstory made the character unlikable as he broods even more than in his original game.

-Kotaku commented that voice actor David Boreanaz made "stilted and odd" and, among other Kingdom Hearts actors, he was overshadowed by Billy Zane's portrayal of Ansem.
-In contrast, GamesRadar praised Boreanaz.
-GameRant believes David Boreanaz was chosen for Squall's role due to voicing a similar brooding anti-hero, Angel, in Buffy the Vampire Slayer, with Doug Erholtz providing a nearly identical performance in following games.
-Hideo Ishikawa's performance as Squall was highlighted as popular despite him not being able to properly voice him in his original game, as said by fans in Animate Times.